KvanTTT/Articles/Modern-Presentations-Format/English.md

     <td>Git is one of the most popular version control systems.
 Using Git, you
-        can commit changes, create and merge branches, compare different versions of files (diff), identify authors of specific strings (blame), and do many other things.
+        can commit changes, create and merge branches, compare different versions of files (diff), identify authors of specific strings (blame), and do a lot of other things.
 Git is not very simple, but the basic capabilities can be mastered quickly.
     </td>
   </tr>